-350-351 Physical Chemistry (4,4)
+350 Physical Chemistry I (4)

-Prerequisites: CHE 200; MAT 260, 261; PHY 200, 201 or permission of instructor.
-An introduction to the concepts of chemical and statistical thermodynamics, chemical kinetics, quantum mechanics, electrochemistry, and atomic and molecular structure.
+Prerequisites: CHE 200; MAT 261; PHY 200 and 201; or permission of instructor.
+An introduction to the fundamental principles that are applicable to physicochemical systems.
+Topics include gases and kinetic molecular theory, the laws of thermodynamics, phase equilibrium, ideal and nonideal solutions, electrochemistry and surface phenomena.
+Laboratory included.